 If Only One Parent Consents

-If only one parent consents, it is possible that the other parent will fail to appear at the hearing.
-If so, you do not need to prove the unsuitability of that parent.
-If the other parent does appear at the hearing and objects, then you must prove that the parent has abandoned or abused the child, that the child does not receive the proper care necessary to the child’s well-being, or that the child is beyond the control of the parent.
-You must also establish that you are a suitable guardian.
-You must prove the need for a guardian by clear and convincing evidence, which means that you have to provide evidence that strongly supports your allegations.
-You should get legal advice, as it can be difficult to prove that a parent is unsuitable.
+You must also show you are a suitable guardian.
+You must prove the need for a guardian by clear and convincing evidence, which means you have to provide evidence that strongly supports your allegations.
+You should get legal advice, as it can be difficult to prove a parent is unsuitable.

-If you know that neither parent will consent, then you must prove that the parents have abandoned or abused the child, that the child is without proper care necessary for the child’s well-being, or that the minor is beyond the control of the parents.
-You must also show that you are a suitable guardian.
-You must prove the need for a guardian by clear and convincing evidence, meaning that you have to provide evidence that strongly supports your allegations about the parents.
+You must also show you are a suitable guardian.
+You must prove the need for a guardian by clear and convincing evidence, which means you have to provide evidence that strongly supports your allegations about the parents.
 Because such cases are difficult, you should seek legal help.

 Payment for Acting as a Guardian